Your First Linux Lab

 Introduction

-Click the Continue button below to begin the lab.
+Click the Continue button below or the VM icon on the left to start the lab.

 Skills Graph